Monastery fasting Austria in the Pallottiner Schlössl in Salzburg

 If you want, you can also talk to the monks.
 We had never heard of this community before our visit to the Johannes Schlössl.
 Rector Father Rüdiger Kiefer tells us what this group is all about.
 The Roman priest Vincent Pallotti founded the community in 1834.
 Rector Kiefer insisted that the Pallottines are not an order.
 They don't take a vow.
 Instead, they make six pledges to the community by which they bind themselves to them.

-Meeting with the monks
+Meeting the monks during the monastery fast

 The aim of the priests is to live an apostolic popular mission.
 They do this in discussions with people, in which they also include current developments.
 P. Kiefer demonstrated this impressively at a mobile phone service in the castle park.
 It had nothing to do with a fair.
 Rather, it is a meditative get-together in which he puts the positive aspects of communication via mobile phone at the center of his considerations.